[Fixed] Minecraft Keeps Crashing

-As restarting PC works like a charm for many technical issues, you can just simply close your Minecraft, restart your PC and open your Minecraft to see if it works.
+As restarting PC works like a charm for many technical issues, it never hurts to restart your computer, and sometimes this is enough to fix your issues.
+You can just simply close your Minecraft, restart your PC and open your Minecraft to see if it works.

 Generally the bugs in the game are likely to cause the crashing, and Mojang keeps releasing the patches to improve Minecraft and fix bugs.

 So you should install the patches and keep your game up to date.
 This helps fix some bugs that crashes your game.
 You can download the latest Minecraft here.

 If you are using mods, you can try to remove the mods, uninstall and reinstall the latest version of Minecraft on your computer.

 If Minecraft still crashes after updating your game patch, don’t worry.
 Here’s the next thing to try.